 Step 7.
 Press the coffee into your favorite mug

-In the morning or when the time is up, place the filter and cap onto the aeropress and turn sllghtly until it locks in.
-Then take your coffee mug and place it on top of the cap and turn the aeropress and cup over quickly so that the coffee mug is now sitting on the table with the aeropress on top.
+In the morning or when the time is up, place the filter and cap onto the Aeropress and turn slightly until it locks in.
+Then take your coffee mug and place it on top of the cap and turn the Aeropress and cup over quickly so that the coffee mug is now sitting on the table with the Aeropress on top.
 Then press the plunger down until you hear the hissing sound letting you know you have pressed all the water out in the coffee mug

 Step 8.
 Cut with water, milk or milk substitute